adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

-The High Court shall have jurisdiction, with such exceptions and subject to such regulations as the Parliament prescribes, to hear and determine appeals from all judgments, decrees, orders, and sentences---
+The High Court shall have jurisdiction, with such exceptions and subject to such regulations as the Parliament prescribes, to hear and determine appeals from all judgments, decrees, orders, and sentences—

 (i.)
 Of any Justice or Justices exercising the original jurisdiction of the High Court: